Find your care

 EXPERT RESOURCES FOR HEALTH & MINDFUL LIVING PARTICIPANTS FROM 2018 EVENT:

 Boston Scientific’s Close the Gap initiative reflects the company’s commitment to promoting health equity in partnership with committed healthcare providers and is focused on raising awareness and increasing access to healthcare for under treated patient communities across the United States.
 Close the Gap works in partnership with healthcare organizations through targeted education to impact: 1)Patient CV Disease Awareness and Treatment Options targeting higher risk and undertreated patient populations who need advanced CV therapy by providing ethnic and gender specific educational resources.
 2)Access to CV Care through identification of new and existing patients who need advanced therapy.
 Focus on educating referring HCPs in the community.
 Screen targeted patient populations and refer to the appropriate HCP.
 3)Quality of Outcomes through the creation of resources to increase adherence to quality measures and improve patient care.

-- UCLA MARC (Mindful Awareness Research Center) - Join our brief Meditation, and get Mindful tips
+- UCLA MARC (Mindful Awareness Research Center) - Meditation and Mindful tips

 MARC was created to bring to a renowned mental health research institution the ancient art of mindful awareness in a scientifically supported and rigorous form.
 Our center offers classes and workshops to the general public, teaching the skills of mindfulness across the lifespan, fosters and publicizes research to support the scientific benefits of mindful awareness, brings mindfulness to professionals through UCLA's medical education program-including doctors, medical students, staff and faculty and offer mindfulness tools and classes to support mental health professionals.